bob-606/5.easa.fi/README.md

 ## 119. The lift on an airfoil can be directly changed during flight...
-The lift on an airfoil can be directly changed during flight...
 - by changing the angle of incidence.
 - ***by changing the angle of attack***
 - by changing the trim.